mauropv/smart-home-security/README.md

 # Proof of Concept

-This repository contains the Proof of Concept for project x.
+This repository contains the Proof of Concept of SHAC, a part of SDBB.

 # Quickstart